AirenSoft/OvenPlayer/README.md

 # OvenPlayer - Media player for web

-The OvenPlayer is an HTML5 player designed to make it easier to play ultra-low latency streams from the [OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine).
+The OvenPlayer is a HTML5 player designed to make it easier to play Ultra-low latency streams from the [OvenMediaEngine](https://github.com/AirenSoft/OvenMediaEngine).

 ![Alt text](dist/player.jpg)

 ## What is OvenMediaEngine?
-OvenMediaEngine(OME) is a streaming engine for real-time live broadcasting with ultra low latency.
-It receives the RTMP stream from general broadcasting studio such as OBS, XSplit and transmits it on WebRTC.
-The streams can be played in the browser with ultra low latency without plug-ins.
+OvenMediaEngine(OME) is a streaming engine for real-time live broadcasting with Ultra-low latency.
+It receives the RTMP stream from general broadcasting studios such as OBS, XSplit and transmit it on WebRTC.
+Video streams with Ultra-low latency can be played in a browser without plug-ins.
 To make it easier to play WebRTC streams in browsers, we are working on HTML5 player project OvenPlayer

 ## Features